arundhatij12/airfit.ai/README.md

 - **Authentication**
   - Login or Register.
-  - Get login errors
+  - Get login errors on the go if you try logging in/ registering with bad formatted email or password. or registering with already being used email.
-  - Auth check on all pages to **prevent unauthorized** users from using any part of our app.
+  - **Auth check on all pages first** to **prevent unauthorized** users from using any feature of our app.
 <br></br>